ggeerraarrdd/eevveerryyddaayy/README.md

         * Edit your preferred sites as a list of strings.
         * If there is only one item in the list, that site becomes the only option and default value.
 This is for when your project will involve only one site.

-    **NOTE:** Unlike the extra column and sequential numbering settings, you can change this setting again after project initiliazation.

 4. **Customize file template**